Atharv029/openmind-om1-fabric-robot-setup/README.md

-# 🤖 Deploy Your First Robot on OpenMind Fabric Portal (Linux)
+# Deploy Your First Robot on OpenMind Fabric Portal (Linux)

-In this guide, you’ll learn how to install and run the **OM1 Agent** on a Linux system step-by-step.
+In this guide,i will show you that how to install and run the **OM1 Agent** on a Linux system step-by-step.

 ---